Metamizole (Novalgin®): The Controversial Painkiller – Agranulocytosis Risk, Warning Signs & When It's Really Justified

 Chronic severe pain (when alternatives fail)Routine long-term therapy

-Table scrollable to the right
+Table scrolls to the right

-Off-label use is dangerous According to the AkdÄ database, approximately one quarter of all agranulocytosis cases occurred during off-label use — that is, for indications such as headaches or mild back pain for which metamizole is not even licensed.
-Self-medication from leftover supplies or sharing with family members is particularly dangerous.
-Previous good tolerability does not protect against future agranulocytosis.
+Off-label use is dangerous According to the AKdÄ database, about a quarter of all agranulocytosis cases occurred with off-label use – that is, for indications such as headaches or mild back pain, for which metamizole is not approved at all.
+Self-medication from leftover supplies or passing it on to relatives is particularly dangerous.
+Previous good tolerability does not protect against a future agranulocytosis.

 5. Dosage